-Your recommended plan of study includes 9 hours of core courses, embedded within a minimum of 36 to 38 hours of relevant coursework.
+Your plan of study includes 36 hours of coursework.

 Course requirements if you obtained a teaching license through CU Denver's Graduate Teacher Education program